[updated 6/13 - minor changes]

-While many wine bars like Bar Avignon and Kir Wine Bar are gaining in popularity and exposure, wine shops often fly under the radar of the public.
-Big retail stores like Fred Meyer’s, Zuppan’s, New Seasons and even Trader Joe’s carry the major international and domestic producers, but the small shops often have unique and rare, artisanal wines.
-Portland’s wine shops also feature excellent Friday night tastings, perfect for date nights or trying new wines.
+While many wine bars like Bar Avignon and Kir Wine Bar are gaining in popularity and exposure, Portland wine shops often fly under the radar of the public.
+Big retail stores like Fred Meyer’s, Zupan’s, New Seasons and even Trader Joe’s carry the major international and domestic producers, but the small shops often have unique and rare, artisanal wines.
+Portland’s wine shops also feature excellent Friday or Saturday night tastings, perfect for date nights or trying new wines.

-Liner and Elsen Wine Shop, 2222 NW Quimby Street – One of the older wine shops in Portland, L & E started in 1990 and features a large selection.
-Service has improved recently, and you can special order bottles of older vintages, like the 1970 Bordeaux my wife gave me for my 40th birthday.
+Liner and Elsen Wine Shop - 2222 NW Quimby Street – One of the older wine shops in Portland, L & E started in 1990 and features a large selection.
+Service has improved recently, and you can special order bottles of older vintages.

 Tastings: Every other Friday and all Saturdays, L & E often has importers and distributors pouring high quality offerings for $10-$15.

 Best Feature: The free Saturday tastings from 12-5 pm of primarily international wines.

 Vinopolis Wine Shop - 1025 SW Washington Street– Hands down the largest selection in town.
 The downtown location is certainly not intimate as it resembles a warehouse, but usually has the best prices in the area when comparing similar bottles.
 Customers are often left alone to peruse, and if you want recommendations, make sure to find Kurt as he does a great job matching your palate with the right wine.
 They also feature “internet only” specials for newsletter subscribers.

 Tastings: The staff usually has a few bottles open on Fridays and Saturdays, and they will occasionally hold a special event; last year they had a high-end champagne tasting for $40 which included Dom Perignon, Veuve Clicquot, Krug and others.